Charles Ives: Politics

 Ives proposed in 1920 that there be a 20th amendment to the U.S. Constitution which would authorize citizens to submit legislative proposals to Congress.
 Members of Congress would then cull the proposals, selecting 10 each year as referendums for popular vote by the nation's electorate.
 He even had printed at his own expense several thousand copies of a pamphlet on behalf of his proposed amendment.
 The pamphlet proclaimed the need to curtail "THE EFFECTS OF TOO MUCH POLITICS IN OUR representative DEMOCRACY".
 He planned to distribute the pamphlets at the 1920 Republican National Convention, but they arrived from the printer after the convention had ended.

 It is stated in the biographical film A Good Dissonance Like a Man that the first of Ives's crippling heart attacks occurred as a result of a World War I-era argument with a young Franklin D. Roosevelt over his idea of issuing of war bonds in amounts as low as $50 each.
 Roosevelt was chairman of a war bonds committee on which Ives served, and he "scorned the idea of anything so useless as a $50 bond".
 Roosevelt changed his mind about small contributions as seen many years later when he endorsed the March of Dimes to combat poliomyelitis.

+Personal life

+In 1908, he married Harmony Twichell, daughter of Congregational minister Joseph Twichell and his wife, Julia Harmony Cushman.

+George Balanchine's Ivesiana

+In 1954, several months after the still relatively unknown composer's death, the New York City Ballet premiered Ivesiana, a ballet by George Balanchine to unrelated and contrasting compositions by Ives, including The Unanswered Question and Central Park in the Dark.

 In popular culture

 Charles Ives and his wife Harmony (née Twichell) Ives were the subjects of the opera Harmony (2021) by Robert Carl and Russell Banks, which was premiered by the Seagle Festival in August 2021.
-Charles Ives was played by baritone Joel Clemens and Harmony Twitchell was played by soprano Victoria Erickson.
+Charles Ives was played by baritone Joel Clemens and Harmony Twichell was played by soprano Victoria Erickson.

+My Father Knew Charles Ives is an orchestral triptych by the American composer John Adams.
+The piece was commissioned by the San Francisco Symphony under conductor Michael Tilson Thomas, and serves as an autobiography and homage to Ives.
+While Adams's father didn't actually have relation to Ives, the piece finds connection between the lives of Adams and Ives, both of whom grew up in rural New England.